abpio/abp-commercial-docs/en/migrating-from-open-source.md

 > These 9 modules are pre-installed on the [startup templates of ABP Commercial](startup-templates/index.md).
 Therefore, you can install all of them if you want to align your project with the startup templates, but it's totally optional, so you can skip running the command above for a module that you don't want to add to your solution.

 After running the commands above, all of the related commercial packages and their dependencies will be added to your solution.
-In addition to these module packages, you can add `Volo.Abp.Commercial.SuiteTemplates` package into our domain application to be able to use ABP Suite later on.
+In addition to these module packages, you can add `Volo.Abp.Commercial.SuiteTemplates` package into your domain application to be able to use ABP Suite later on.
 By doing that you will be able to add your solution from [ABP Suite UI](abp-suite/index.md) and generate CRUD pages for your applications whenever you want.

 So, open your `*Domain.csproj` file and add the line below (don't forget to replace the `<Version>` placeholder):